برجاء الإنتظار ...

 The neurotoxicity of vincristine sulphate may be additive with that of isoniazid and other drugs acting on the nervous system.

 Acute shortness of breath and severe bronchospasm have been reported following the administration of vinca alkaloids.
 These reactions have been encountered most frequently when the vinca alkaloid was used in combination with mitomycin-C and may be serious when there is pre-existing pulmonary dysfunction.
 The onset may be within minutes or several hours after the vinca is administered and may occur up to 2 weeks following the dose of mitomycin.
 Progressive dyspnoea, requiring chronic therapy, may occur.
-Vincristine should not be re-administered.
+Vincristine sulphate should not be re-administered.

 The simultaneous oral or intravenous administration of phenytoin and antineoplastic chemotherapy combinations, that included vincristine sulphate, have been reported to reduce blood levels of the anticonvulsant and to increase seizure activity.
-Although the contribution of the vinca alkaloids has not been established, dosage adjustment of phenytoin, based on serial blood level monitoring, may need to be made when it is used in combination with vincristine.
+Although the contribution of the vinca alkaloids has not been established, dosage adjustment of phenytoin, based on serial blood level monitoring, may need to be made when it is used in combination with vincristine sulphate.

-When chemotherapy is being given in conjunction with radiation therapy through portals which include the liver, the use of vincristine should be delayed until radiation therapy has been completed.
+When chemotherapy is being given in conjunction with radiation therapy through portals which include the liver, the use of vincristine sulphate should be delayed until radiation therapy has been completed.

-Vincristine Sulphate appears to increase the cellular uptake of methotrexate by malignant cells and this principle has been applied in high-dose methotrexate therapy.
+Vincristine sulphate appears to increase the cellular uptake of methotrexate by malignant cells and this principle has been applied in high-dose methotrexate therapy.

-Severe hepatotoxicity, including veno-occlusive disease has been reported in patients treated with a combination of vincristine and dactinomycin for renal carcinoma.
+Severe hepatotoxicity, including veno-occlusive disease has been reported in patients treated with a combination of vincristine sulphate and dactinomycin for renal carcinoma.

 Women of childbearing potential/Contraception in males and females